 These type programs have a history of great success and significant levels of interest on the part of the community.

-Because we are limited on class space for the academy, we urge anyone interested in attending the Civilian Law Enforcement Academy to please contact Deputy Josh Buck.
+Because we are limited on class space for the academy, we urge anyone interested in attending the Civilian Law Enforcement Academy to please contact Cpl.
+Josh Buck.
 We look forward to your participation.